Five popular dog breeds and traits, and what you should know about them

 A dog you can lay your full bodyweight on when you sleep, or a dog you can carry in one hand wherever you go — there’s just something about a doggo that’s extra-large or incredibly tiny.
-Surprisingly, whether your favorite type of dog is massive or mini, there are a few things you should consider as an owner or potential adopter.
+Surprisingly, whether your favorite type of dog is massive or mini, there are a few things you should consider as a pet parent or potential adopter.

 Keep your doggo at a healthy weight.
 This is important for all pets, but if your good boi is extra big or extra small it becomes even more critical.
 Being overweight can put pressure on an animal's joints causing diseases like osteoarthritis, a condition animals on either side of the size spectrum can already be more susceptible to.
 For instance, Chihuahuas can be prone to luxating patellas (also known as trick knee-cap), while German Shepherds can have issues with their hips due to their breeding.

 Whether you’re interested in a gentle giant or a little lap dog, potty training is also something to consider.
 While it’s not guaranteed, many small dogs refuse to go potty outside in our harsh Minnesota winters.
 Can you blame them?
 Their huge counterparts may not have that same problem, however, we still have a few words of advice: Don’t get rid of your plastic grocery bags.
 You’re gonna need ‘em!